My Favorite Farm Stands (in Southern Vermont)

 Romaine at Lilac Ridge Farm

 Jam making is a method of preserving the bounty of summer.
-I’m usually happy to trade in a few hours of work to be rewarded all year with memories of sunnier days.
-While I’m pretty confident in my jam skills, I do not consider myself to be an expert, nor will I spend time writing a recipe or sharing techniques when there are those who do it much better than me.
+I’m always willing to trade in a few hours of work to be rewarded with memories of sunnier days during our snowy winters.
+While I’m confident in my jam skills, I do not consider myself to be an expert, nor will I spend time writing a recipe or sharing techniques when there are those who do it much better than me.
 Instead, I’d like to share some resources and point you to Camilla Wynne who is a master preserver.
-I love that her approach avoids adding an additional step of using a water bath to can.
 I’ve linked her book, and some articles I’ve found online if you don’t want to purchase.
 I’ve also shared some tools that you can use to make jam making a breeze.

 Camilla Wynne’s Guidance